 Then, patients who are successfully treated with adalimumab and low dose steroids will enter the main study.
-They will be given adalimumab or an identical-looking dummy treatment (so no one knows which treatment a patient is receiving), in combination with their other medications (including low dose steroids).
+They will be given adalimumab or a dummy treatment, in combination with their other medications (including low dose steroids).
 Chance will determine who receives which treatment and neither patients nor their eye doctors will know.
 Regular eye examinations, tests and questionnaires will be used to assess how well patients are doing.
-This part of the study, which will treat and follow up patients until the end of the trial (for between 12 and 170 weeks, about 3 and 40 months), will find out whether adalimumab is better at preventing recurrence of uveitis than the dummy treatment and whether adalimumab is cost-effective compared to the dummy treatment.
-At the end of the main study, patients will be invited to be followed up for up to another 76 weeks, receiving adalimumab if they have been having adalimumab, or receiving nothing but continue to attend study visits if they have been having the dummy treatment.
+This part of the study, which will treat and follow up patients for 12 to 30 months, will find out whether adalimumab is better at preventing recurrence of uveitis than the dummy treatment and whether adalimumab is cost-effective compared to the dummy treatment.